gudun-ku/LittleLemon/README.md

 # Little Lemon

-Little Lemon is an Android Application made in order to complete Coursera Android App Capstone
+Little Lemon is an Android Application made in order to complete Coursera Android App Capstone (by Meta).